Categories Oral Health

 Dairy Products

-Cheese: Promotes saliva production and is rich in calcium and casein, which strengthens enamel.
+Cheese: Promotes saliva production and is rich in calcium and casein, therefore strengthens enamel.

 Plain yogurt: Contains calcium and probiotics, which can benefit gum health.